nextflow-io/nextflow/docs/channel.rst

     value: c
     value: d

 See also: `of`_ factory method.

 .. note::
-  This feature requires Nextflow version 19.10.0 of later.
+  This feature requires Nextflow version 19.10.0 or later.

 .. _channel-path: